justincy/york-solutions.github.io/_posts/2016-11-30-unpkg-npm-cdn-assets.md

 ---
 layout: post
-title: "unpkg - CDN for npm packages"
+title: "unpkg - A CDN for npm packages"
 date: 2016-11-30
 ---